reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 You will now write a new top-level Component called `Game` to display a list of past moves.
 That's where you will place the `history` state that contains the entire game history.

-Placing the `history` state into the `Game` Component will let you remove the `squares` state from its child `Board` component.
-Just like you "lifted state up" from the `Square` Component into the `Board` component, you will now lift it up from the `Board` into the top-level `Game` component.
+Placing the `history` state into the `Game` Component will let you remove the `squares` state from its child `Board` Component.
+Just like you "lifted state up" from the `Square` Component into the `Board` Component, you will now lift it up from the `Board` into the top-level `Game` Component.
 This gives the `Game` Component full control over the `Board`'s data and lets it instruct the `Board` to render previous turns from the `history`.

 First, add a `Game` Component with `export default`.
 Have it render the `Board` Component and some markup: